OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Emote_System.md

 ## System Interactions

 ### Cross-Realm Communication

+**Game Rule Summary**: The language barrier affects emotes just like speech.
+Players from your own realm can see exactly what your custom emotes say, but players from enemy realms only see that you're "making strange motions."
+The animations still work for everyone regardless of realm, but the text is filtered by the language system.

 - Same realm: Full emote text visible
 - Different realm: Generic "makes strange motions"
 - Follows IsAllowedToUnderstand rules

 ### Combat Integration

+**Game Rule Summary**: Most emotes are disabled while you're in active combat to prevent them from interfering with fighting.
+However, some emotes can still be used while mounted, and the special horse emotes require you to actually be riding a horse to work.

 - Attack state blocks most emotes
 - Some emotes usable while mounted
 - Horse emotes require being on horse